erpas/rgis/rivergis/help/stepByStep1d.rst

      Cross sections and Land use layers coverage

-Next step is pushing a button |Mannbuton| which is located on main toolbar or you can find it also in context menu as is shown below
+Next step is pushing a button |mannbuton| which is located on main toolbar or you can find it also in context menu as is shown below

-  .. |Mannbuton| image:: img/Manning_ico.png
+  .. |mannbuton| image:: img/man_ico.png

   .. _fig_man_mancontextmenu:
   .. figure:: img/man_context_menu.png